NYCPlanning/labs-factfinder-api/README.md

 There are three core set of tables that support the Factfinder API:

-1. Profile tables - The set of tables that hold ACS and Census data by geography and variable.
+1. Survey tables - The set of tables that hold ACS and Census data by geography and variable.
 2. Selection table - Holds user-defined selection of geographies.
 See the section Selection geotype Factfinder IDs
 3. Support Geoids table - Holds a mapping of geoid to human-readable label for the geography.